To list or not to list?

 The number of listed species is bound to keep rising because only 20 have been declared recovered and no longer in need of ESA protection.
 In 18 cases, the government decided the original listing was in error, often because of taxonomic changes or the discovery of new populations.
 A species protected by the ESA has been declared extinct only nine times over the past four decades, which is pretty impressive given that many plants and animals only receive ESA protection after they’ve been driven to the brink.

-Download Notes: Trends in Endangered Species Listings (1.16 MB pdf)
+- Download Notes: Trends in Endangered Species Listings (693 downloads)

-Download Data: Trends in Endangered Species Listings (273.88 kB xlsx)
+- Download Data: Trends in Endangered Species Listings (623 downloads)

 Fish and Wildlife’s ESA site is the go-to source for information on endangered species.
 I’ve also found Precious Heritage: The Status of Biodiversity in the United States to be an extremely helpful resource.
 The Nature Conservancy and NatureServe make some of the book’s figures available here.